Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/nft-minting/mint-xfer.rst

     touch nft-params.json

-With a text editor open up that file and place your account address and token ID in the json file as shown in the example below.
+With a text editor open up that file and place your account address and token ID in the JSON file as shown in the example below.

 .. code-block:: console